johnpapa/HotTowel/README.md

 Want to build a SPA but can't decide where to start?
 Use Hot Towel and in seconds you'll have a SPA and all the tools you need to build on it!

-You can get Hot Towel along with the new RTM version of [ASP.NET and Web Tools 2012.2, as announced by Scott Guthrie here](http://jpapa.me/scottguaspnetwt).

 ![](http://johnpapa.net/wp-content/images/HotTowelPreview.png)

 Hot Towel creates a great starting point for building a Single Page Application (SPA) with ASP.NET.
 Out of the box you it provides a modular structure for your code, view navigation, data binding, rich data management and simple but elegant styling.
 Hot Towel provides everything you need to build a SPA, so you can focus on your app, not the plumbing.